-288. As a matter of law, there is no requirement on the Central Bank to publish a notice at the conclusion of an inquiry where the Inquiry Members have made a finding that no prescribed contravention has been committed.
-Nevertheless, it is expected that the Inquiry Members will issue a public notice in these circumstances.
-The Inquiry Members will determine the final form and content of any such public notice.
+269. As a matter of law, there is no requirement on the Central Bank to publish a public statement at the conclusion of an inquiry where the Inquiry Members have made a finding that no prescribed contravention has been committed.
+A public statement may be made in these circumstances.